lukacsg/openlostcat/README.md

 If a name being defined in the ruleset starts with the `#˙ character, it means a reference instead of a category definition.
 It does not generate a category but instead, a (sub)expression being named for reuse in possibly multiple rules.

+Using references is encouraged not only for better comprehensibility and reducing redundancy in rule definitions, but also for effective processing, since OpenLostCat uses a caching mechanism to speed up evaluation of rules or rule sets.
+If a reference is used multiple times during a categorization process, it will only be evaluated once.

 The next example shows a definition of two references defined for different types of public transport accessibility, being combined into a category with an or-condition:

 ```